 Significant product development was untaken to manufacture tiles to the original thickness of 1” and to ensure that the tiles would be hard wearing enough to withstand the millions of visitors each year to the Palace.
 A trial panel was laid in St Stephens Hall in 2010 and installation has continued throughout the Palace in Royal Gallery, Members Entrance, Peers Lobby and Central Lobby.
-The project is anticipated to be completed in late 2019, with the final piece of the puzzle, the Central Lobby main roundel, being installed.
+This iconic project is now in its final stages with the final piece of the puzzle, the Central Lobby main roundel, soon to be installed.

 Fitzrovia, London, UK